LG Washing Machine Problems and Repair

 - Fix Appliances CA — Yours Trusted Authorized LG Appliance Repair Service

 Are dirty clothes piling up?
 If your LG washer isn’t working as it should, here are some troubleshooting suggestions to try.
-And if you are not mechanically inclined or don’t have the time or tools, give the technicians at FIX Appliances CA a call for your authorized LG Appliance Repair Service.
+If you are not mechanically inclined or don’t have the time or tools, give the technicians at FIX Appliances CA a call for your authorized LG Appliance Repair Service.

 We’re locally owned and operated, have almost 20 years in the industry, and provide a warranty with all parts and labour!